saarors/monitor/README.md

 # or:

-go to `saarors.github.com/monitor` and clack "download hare".
+go to `saarors.github.com/monitor` and click "download hare".

 if you see it: